Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add a hourglass cursor when loading the images of one panel for the part library (mainly for Mono which is slow)
 - [target 1.8] BUG (Alban): For some mice, the middle button doesn't work all the time.
+- [target 1.8] BUG (Alban): You cannot duplicate bricks and connect them in the same mouse move
 - [target 1.8] REFACTORING (Alban): Replace all the type test using a string with the is keyword
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image